 Check Redhat version from /etc/os-release

-The best way to check Redhat version is using cat /etc/os-release command.
+You can easily get Redhat version using cat /etc/os-release command.
 All we need is to open the terminal and type cat /etc/os-release.
-It will list the Linux OS distribution name and release version information.
-This works on almost all Redhat system.
+It will list the Redhat OS distribution name and release version information.

 If we are running a very old Linux distribution then we might not be able to use any of the above commands.
 Use the following command to know the OS version on our old system: